nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing a client: `edit`

-Edits the details of the `client` at the specified index number in the list displayed on the left panel.
+Edits the details of the `client` at the specified index number in the displayed client list on the left panel.

 Format: `edit INDEX m/client FIELDS [MORE_FIELDS]...`